 The long incision in the linea alba is sutured.
 After this layer, there are several more layers of sutures placed in the subcutaneous tissue and the skin.

-At this point our patient is given a local anesthetic on the suture line, an additional pain injection, and the skin incision is treated with companion laser to decrease swelling and aid in healing,.
-You can its use on the video below.
+At this point our patient is given a local anesthetic on the suture line, an additional pain injection, and the skin incision is treated with therapy laser to decrease swelling and aid in healing,.
+You can can how we use it on the video below.

-This is a different gall bladder removed from a different patient.
+This is a different gall bladder removed from a small dog.
 This gall bladder was thickened due to stones in it.

 The inside of the gall bladder after removal.
 The chronic thickening is apparent.

 These are the gall stones that were found inside of it